SURE FOOT EQUINE STABILITY PROGRAM

-SURE FOOT pads are the tools utilized for the SURE FOOT Equine Stability Program.
+SURE FOOT Equine Pads are the tools utilized for the SURE FOOT Equine Stability Program.

 How are they used?

-The pads are placed under the horse’s hooves to bring about a new awareness and make him conscious of his habitual patterns of standing and moving.
-For more information on using SURE FOOT please watch the DVD available at www.surefootequine.com/shop
+SURE FOOT Pads are placed under the horse’s hooves to bring about a new awareness and make him conscious of his habitual patterns of standing and moving.
+For more information on using SURE FOOT please watch the Quick Start Guide located on the SURE FOOT Equine YouTube Channel.
+Subscribe to the Channel to get notified when other videos are posted.

 How do they work?

-At this time we are not sure exactly how the standing on pads brings about the changes observed in the horses both while standing on the pads and afterward.
-We hope to be able to research this at a future date.
+At this time, we are not sure exactly how standing on SURE FOOT Equine Pads brings about the changes observed in the horses both while standing on the pads and afterward.
+Wendy has been hosting a series of webinars with noted equine professionals to gain insight into how SURE FOOT effects horses.
+There are research studies currently underway to investigate these effects.

 What do they do?